Master Tax Terminology to Slash Your Taxes

 • Capital Gains

-Corporate Bond Interest: This interest is taxable on all levels, meaning federal, state and, local, where local state taxes exist.
+Corporate Bond Interest: This interest is subject to taxation at all levels, including federal, state, and local taxes where applicable.

-Municipal Bond Interest: This interest is tax-free on a federal level, though you can be taxed on both the state and local level.
+Municipal Bond Interest: This interest is exempt from federal taxes, but it may still be subject to state and local taxation.

-U.S. Government Securities Interest: These are taxable on a federal level but are exempt from state and local taxes.
-These include:
+U.S. Government Securities Interest: These are subject to federal taxation but exempt from state and local taxes.
+They include:

 • T-bills